Dr. Adrian Lau, Dr. Rowena Ridout, Dr. Claudia Gagnon, Dr. Zahra Bardai, and Dr. Emma Billington.

 Recommendations from Osteoporosis Canada Rapid Response Team.

-Osteoporosis Canada’s guidance with regards to alcohol was in line with CCSA’s 2011 guidelines.
-It states, “Research shows an increased risk of osteoporosis for those who regularly consume 3 or more alcoholic drinks per day.
-Increased alcohol intake also contributes to increased risk for falls and is often associated with poor nutrition.”
-(3)
+Osteoporosis Canada’s guidance with regards to alcohol states: “Research shows an increased risk of osteoporosis for those who regularly consume 3 or more alcoholic drinks per day.
+Increased alcohol intake also contributes to increased risk for falls and is often associated with poor nutrition.” (https://osteoporosis.ca/risk-factors/)

-Even though an increased risk of fractures was not seen with 2 drinks per day (or 14 drinks per week), we recommend that individuals discuss the new 2023 CCSA recommendations with their physicians, to review their targets on alcohol consumption to reduce the risk of alcohol-related consequences.
+Even though an increased risk of fractures was not seen with 2 drinks per day (or 14 drinks per week), we recommend that you discuss these new 2023 CCSA recommendations with your physician to reduce your risk of alcohol-related consequences.

 · A bottle of beer (12 oz., 341 ml, 5% alcohol)